Canada House, Canadian High Commission, London

 The task of printing the Contra Vision® graphics for the High Commission fell to Somerset based With Print.
 No stranger to high quality print, With Print is among the region’s best equipped and creative design-led print producers and the company has an impressive clientele.

-When looking for the right material, With Print, in Somerset (www.with-print.co.uk), felt that by selecting Contra Vision®Campaign™ in a 30% transparency the graphics would transform the windows in a highly visible and engaging way.
+When looking for the right material, With Print, in Somerset, felt that by selecting Campaign White on Black in 30% transparency the graphics would transform the windows in a highly visible and engaging way.
 The material has a proven record and is known to work well with the hardware With Print would use to produce the print.